A-Vargas-GP/A-Vargas-GP/README.md

 Hi there!

-My name is Amy, and I am currently a junior at TCNJ.
+My name is Amy, and I am currently a senior at TCNJ.

 - 🔭 I’m working on some personal projects involving video editing, 3D animation, and coding!